-The Selvaggio Blu Trek is often referred to as Italy’s hardest trek as is located about halfway up Sardinia’s east coast in the island’s Baunei region.
-It follows the wild coastline of the Gulf of Orosei, from Santa Maria Navarrese to Cala Gonone, as shown on the map opposite.
+The Selvaggio Blu follows the wild coastline of the Gulf of Orosei, from Santa Maria Navarrese to Cala Gonone and is Sardinia’s hardest trek – with some justification.
 Parts of this trek are extremely technical and demanding involving some short stretches of rock climbing and abseiling.
 The route is physical and there is always the issue of the constant lack of water found along the route.
+Find out more…

 Sardinia’s two other National Parks are both in the north of the island, which are the Maddalena Islands (Isola La Maddalena) and Asinara Island (Isola Asinara).
 Coastal Map 8 covers the Maddalena Islands, whilst Coast Map 6 covers the Asinara Island.
 Both of these maps show all the walking and hiking paths in these National Parks and are available to buy from our shop.
 Also in the north of Sardinia, are two other significant mountain ranges.
 Furthest north is Monte Limbara, with the highest peak being Punta Balistreri at 1,362m high.
 Monte Albo is a limestone massif whose highest point is 1,127m.